sybrew/the-seo-framework/readme.txt

 				* Excluding the new prerendering feature.
 		* Core sitemaps' entries are now removed they're not indexable.
 			* Since we do not catalogue the indexables, you may find that some sitemaps will return a 404-response because of this.
 You can safely ignore this issue and we await a proper solution.
+			* We achieved this through unorthodox means, by reassigning the sitemap provider classes, extending the original classes yet overwriting the WP Core URL list function.
+This can cause compatibility issues in the long haul.
+However, we will change this [when a proper workaround is implemented](https://core.trac.wordpress.org/ticket/51860).
 		* Core sitemaps' user-sitemap is now hidden when author pages are marked with `noindex` via TSF's global robots meta settings.
 * **Improved:**
 	* **UI cohesiveness:**